 Proverbs: Tremper Longman III, Proverbs (BCOTWP) is my first choice.
 Overall, the Baker Commentary on the Old Testament Wisdom and Psalms is just outstanding.
-I am currently only missing one volume (Craig Bartholomew on Eccl).
-Longman balances critical research on Proverbs and the need to do exegesis of the text as we have it for the use of the whole church very well.
+Longman balances critical research on Proverbs and the need to do exegesis of the text as we have it for the use of the whole church.

 Ecclesiastes: Peter Enns, Ecclesiastes (THOTC) is, like the Two Horizons volume on Joshua noted above, really valuable because of the theological approach to the text in the second portion.
 Ecclesiastes can at times feel awkward and out of place in Scripture because of its existential angst and seemingly bleak, almost nihilistic perspective.
 Enns is able to draw out the real value of this book without passing over or taking lightly the very real challenges of Qoheleth.

 Song of Songs: Having only preached on Song of Songs once, and beyond that doing virtually nothing with that book, I was very thankful for Richard Hess, Song of Songs (BCOTWP).
 Hess reads the book as an erotic song depicting human sexuality in a very positive light.
 He does interact frequently, and graciously with other commentators throughout history who have proposed various allegorical readings, but also is sensitive to other ancient near eastern erotic poetry and the light those texts shed on Song of Songs.